qiubix/DCL_BayesNetwork/test/test_cases.md

 + should get first octree node
 + should get next octree node in depth-search
 + should get last octree node in depth-search

+Integration tests
+- should read SIFT point cloud from input port
+- should write network to output port